PostHog/meta/requests-for-comments/2022-12-01-workflow-new-feature.md

 1. Building a new feature - assisting with rollout and measuring success *More details below*
 2. Workbooks - making it easy to come up with questions, save related insights, clip particular bits of recordings and jot down thoughts

-## Workflow: Creating a new feature
+## Vision for "Creating a new feature" workflow

 Here's the vision of what this could be in 3 - 6 months: